Danie-A/CMSC23_FlutterApp_HealthMon/README.md

 5. Select Chrome or Edge as the simulator for the app

 ### Using Phone (recommended)
-1. Access the github link (https://github.com/CMSC-23-2nd-Sem-2022-2023/project-araez_concepcion_delacruz_luneza)
+1a.
+Access the github link (https://github.com/CMSC-23-2nd-Sem-2022-2023/project-araez_concepcion_delacruz_luneza)
-2. Clone the main repository
+2a.
+Clone the main repository
-3. In the terminal, go to the app's path
+3a.
+In the terminal, go to the app's path
-4. On your phone, enable the developer option and USB debugging from the settings
+4a.
+On your phone, enable the developer option and USB debugging from the settings 5a.
+Execute flutter devices
-5. Execute flutter devices
+6a.
+Execute flutter run
-6. Execute flutter run
+7a.
+Make sure to accept the app's permission to camera for qr scanning

-7. Make sure to accept app's permission to camera for qr scanning
+1b.
+Alternatively, you can install the app through an APK provided by the developers 2b.
+Just also make sure to accept the app's permission to camera for qr scanning

 ## How To Use the Health Monitor App